zh-tan/Review-Yelp-er/README.md

 # General Setup
 1. Run pip install -r requirements.txt
-2. Download dataset and place it in the same folder as notebook
+2. Download dataset and checkpoints from google drive and place it in the instructions specified in the sections
 3. If running on local, ensure that CUDA is installed and you have a good GPU

 # System Requirements